Trains77/LinuxSystemUpdate/README.md

 # LinuxSystemUpdate
-Updates most packages on a linux system
+Updates most packages on a Linux system

+This script supports Apt, Pacman, DNF, Yum, Flatpak, and Snap